 Harvested here in the UK, Rapeseed oil is one of the best healthy oils because it is a great source of both polyunsaturated and monounsaturated fat.
 It has the lowest saturated fat of any oil (about 50% less than olive oil) plus it can be heated to high temperatures without degrading making it the perfect cooking oil.
 As a bonus is also a rich, natural source of vitamin E. It has become the oil of choice with chefs and top restaurants.

 The Mediterranean diet is rich in olive oil and populations from that region have longer life expectancies and a lower risk of heart disease compared with Northern Europeans and North Americans.
 The health benefits of Olive oil have been widely documented.
 As with rapeseed oil, olive oil contains Omegas 3, 6 and 9, essential fatty acids known to reduce cholesterol and maintain heart health, joint mobility and brain function.
 But to get the best heath benefits you need to opt for high quality extra virgin cold pressed varieties and there is some debate as to whether these oils are stable at high temperatures so keep your EVOO for drizzling and dipping and use rapeseed oil when heating.
+Of course, you should make sure that you use only the best quality olive oil you can get - you may wish to check out this Gundry MD Olive Oil review for inspiration and to discover a polyphenol-rich oil that can help support your heart, muscles, and even benefit your skin.

 Hailed by the beauty industry as a skin saviour, avocado oil is produced in New Zealand and has impressive healthy benefits.
 Avocado oil is nearly 70% oleic acid, a monounsaturated omega-9 fatty acid and has high levels of antioxidants like vitamin E and lutein.
 It also has a higher smoke point compared to olive oil so it is a better choice for use when frying.
 But the best feature is the taste; a rich, buttery avocado flavour which beats olive oil.